nrfconnect/sdk-nrf/applications/matter_bridge/README.rst

 To test the Matter bridge application with the :ref:`Bluetooth LE bridged device <matter_bridge_app_bridged_support>`, you also need the following:

-* An additional development kit compatible with the :ref:`peripheral_lbs` sample.
+* An additional development kit compatible with one of the following Bluetooth LE samples:

+  * :ref:`peripheral_lbs`
+  * :ref:`peripheral_esp`

-* A micro USB cable to connect the development kit to the PC.
+* A micro-USB cable to connect the development kit to the PC.

 To commission the Matter bridge device and control it remotely through a Wi-Fi network, you also need a Matter controller device :ref:`configured on PC or smartphone <ug_matter_configuring>`.
 This requires additional hardware depending on your setup.